Leafenzo/Leafenzo/README.md

+Leah Lycorea
+- learning how to mod Minecraft and write with Java :D
-- currently working on personal projects (MWVNU, Tundralare, URSA System)
+- also currently working on some personal projects (MWVNU, Tundralare, URSA System)
-- oris.interactive.contact@gmail.com